Standard deviation SD

 s is the sample standard deviation.

-The xi are the data values, is the sample mean, n is the number of data values.
+The xi are the data values, is the sample mean, n is the number of data values, i.e. the sample size.

-Take the difference between each data value and the mean (the datum's deviation), square that and sum those squared differences (this is the "sum of squares", SS), divide by n-1 for a kind of average, and then take the square root of that (to "un-do" the squarings and get back the original un-squared units of the data [m, kg, s, B, W, etc.]).
+Take the difference between each data value and the mean (this differences is the datum's deviation), square that and sum those squared differences (this is the "sum of squares", SS), divide by n-1 for a kind of average squared difference, and then take the square root of that quotient.

-σ is the population standard deviation.
-Uses the population mean μ and divides by N.
+σ (sigma) is the population standard deviation.
+Uses the population mean μ and divides by N, the population size.

 s is always larger than σ but not by much except for small n and N.